-Around 67 million tonnes of waste was generated in Australia in 2018, of which 37 million tonnes (55%) was recycled.
-This is below the target recycling rates (of 70%) set out in the Waste Avoidance and Resource Recovery Strategy 2014-21.
+Around 67 million tonnes of waste was generated in Australia in 2016–17, of which 37 million tonnes (55%) was recycled.
+This is below the national resource recovery target of 80% by 2030, which was set in the 2019 National Waste Policy Action Plan.

-Constraints on the collection and processing of recyclable waste led to recyclable waste ending up in landfill, contributing to the shortfall.
+Constraints on the collection and processing of recyclable waste – including product design and lack of sufficient demand – led to recyclable waste ending up in landﬁll, contributing to the shortfall.
 These constraints include:

 The environmental costs of greenhouse gases and leachate from recyclable waste entering landﬁll are signiﬁcant and are set to rise with a growing population.